Pan Scroll Zoom 1: Fabrizio Gallanti

 In the minutiae of each consecutive passage of their zooming process, students expressed the richness of their design and guided the audience into a comfortable rabbit-hole of graphic seductions.
 To quote Roland Barthes, the surprise offered by details can become ‘the shy beginning of pleasure.’

-What this novel online display and conversation around architectural ideas has revealed to us has been the pleasure of watching and listening, strangely brought back by digital tools, fund hastily and that we were not expecting to be so satisfactory.
+What this novel online display and conversation around architectural ideas has revealed to us has been the pleasure of watching and listening, strangely brought back by digital tools, found hastily and that we were not expecting to be so satisfactory.